Kaioga5/Kaioga5/README.md

-I like making Add-Ons for Minecraft Bedrock and helping others making them.
+I am a Minecraft Bedrock Add-Ons developer who likes helping others!
+I also have an upcoming project, know more about it at https://discord.gg/32VWj26XBD